TIBCOSoftware/js-docker/README.md

 - `KS_PASSWORD` default keystore password.
 Defaults to "changeit"
 - `JRS_HTTPS_ONLY`  Enables HTTPS-only mode.
 Default to false.

-If you are running Postgresql in a container, the following additional variables are required.
+If you are running Postgresql in a container via docker-compose:

 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`

-If these variables are not set, PostgreSQL will be generated with no access restrictions.
+If these variables are not set, PostgreSQL will be launched with no access restrictions.

 # Configuring JasperReports Server with volumes